Witness the Bridge which served as inspiration for the film :

 First stop to visit War Cemetery , here about 9,000 the remains of the prisoners of war who lost their life during the Construction of the “ Death Railway ”

-Visit Thailand – Burma Railway Center or Death Railway Museum
+Next up a littel walk to visit Thailand – Burma Railway Center or Death Railway Museum

-Thailand – Burma Railway Center or Death Railway Museum inside display the Event which happened during the Construction of the River Kwai Bridge and exibite the collections of photographs, pictures, articles, pistols, knives ,other related items and movies
+Thailand – Burma Railway Center or Death Railway Museum inside display the Event which happened during the Construction of the River Kwai Bridge and exhibit the collections of photographs, pictures, articles, pistols, knives ,other related items and movies

 The Bridge which served as inspiration of the film ” The Bridge Over the River Kwai ” .
 Built by the POWs during World War II – 1942 -1945